subro608/flaskapp/README.md

 site published at https://secure-mountain-05355.herokuapp.com/
 # For deployment
-uload the code to github repo
-download it using git
+upload the code to github repo download it using git
 Then go to the code directory and use code, git init